hardikvasa/database-journal/interview-questions/README.rst

 * One-to-Many: TableA can have many matching rows in TableB, but a row in TableB can have only one matching row in TableA

 * Many-to-Many: A row in TableA can have many matching rows in TableB, and vice versa

+**What is a primary key?**

+A primary key is a special column in a relational database in which all the records are unique and is a non-NULL value.
+Most database engines offer automatic primary key generation if not provided explicitly, for example auto-increment primary key.

+**What is a unique key constrain?**

+A Unique key constraint is a restriction defined for that column in the database where each row should be identifiable uniquely (non-repeating values).

+**What is a foreign key in a database?**

+A foreign key is a key in one table which can be mapped to the primary key of another table.
+Foreign key helps create relationship between two tables.
+Foreign key is used when we perform JOIN operation to combine data between two or more tables.

 NoSQL DBMS